PoCInnovation/Pool2022/Software/README.md

 ## :rose: Day 5 - User Interface

 During 4 days, you've worked on the `backend` part of an application.
-This day you will learn how to build the `frontend` part : the User Interface.
+This day you will learn how to build the `frontend` part: the User Interface.
 You're free to choose React for web applications, or Flutter for mobile applications.

 - [React](./day05/React/)
 - [Flutter](./day05/Flutter/)